OutSystems/docs-product/src/develop/ui/screen-templates-create/intro.md

     ![Cloned module](images/forge-7-ss.png)

-1. From **Independent Modules**, move your Custom Screen Templates Module to another application.
+1. From **Independent Modules**, move your Custom Screen Templates Module to the application you want to use it in.

     To do this, click the Move module icon, select the application you want to move the template to, and click **Move**.